 Having always had a passion for history, my fascination with the Royal Family began with that wedding in 2011.

-Following my step into the royal-sphere, I wrote for another royal site for a number of years before founding The Crown Chronicles in 2015.
+Following my step into the royal-sphere, I wrote for another royal site for a number of years, becoming their deputy editor, before founding The Crown Chronicles in 2015.

-I continued to focus upon my penchant for the Early Modern era (with a specific emphasis on the Stuart dynasty and Restoration) with a masters degree in the subject at the University of York, which I completed in December 2018; I very much enjoy social history and especially women’s history.
+I continued to focus upon my penchant for the Early Modern era (with a specific emphasis on the Stuart dynasty and Restoration) with a masters degree in the subject, which I completed in December 2018.
+My interest in the 17th century saw me write about the reassertion of royal power under Charles II through art, ritual and architecture, but I enjoy wider social history, too.

 With a mother who simply loved Diana, Princess of Wales, and shared that love with me, there was no way that I would not become an avid royal watcher and fan.
 When I’m not keeping up to date on the latest royal news, you can find me reading books about them or about historical figures.